India–New Zealand relations

 Prime Ministers John Key and Narendra Modi meeting in Washington DC, March 2016.

 India–New Zealand relations are the interactions between India and New Zealand.
-Both these countries were once part of the British Empire.
+Both countries were once part of the British Empire, are part of the Commonwealth of Nations, and have English as one of their official languages.
 There are approximately 175,000 people of Indian descent in New Zealand.

 History

 Bilateral relations were established between India and New Zealand in 1952.
 India–New Zealand relations were cordial but not extensive after Indian independence.
 More recently, New Zealand has shown interest in extending ties with India due to India's impressive GDP growth.

 The countries set up a Joint Trade Committee in 1983 and have had discussions on a free trade agreement either bilaterally or through the East Asian Summit, but this has not emerged due to disagreements over agricultural subsidies.
 There is also some educational cooperation, with around 23,000 Indian students studying in New Zealand.

 Defence cooperation has been more limited, but there have been joint naval exercises, and Indian and New Zealand troops have served together in United Nations peacekeeping missions in Kosovo and Sudan.

 India and New Zealand have a bilateral cyber dialogue.
 In November 2017, the first India-New Zealand Cyber Dialogue was held in New Delhi.
 The Indian Delegation was led by Sanjay Kumar Verma, Additional Secretary, Ministry of External Affairs.
 The New Zealand delegation was led by Paul Ash, Director of the National Cyber Policy Office, Department of Prime Minister and Cabinet.
 Areas of discussion included domestic cyber policy landscape, cyber threats and mitigation, new technologies, mechanism on bilateral cooperation and possible cooperation at various international fora and regional fora.

 In early November 2024, Indian Minister of External Affairs S. Jaishankar raised concerns with New Zealand Foreign Minister Winston Peters about a planned non-binding referendum on Khalistan's independence in Auckland that was organised by the Sikhs for Justice.
 The Auckland Council and its business subsidiary Tātaki Auckland Unlimited gave approval for the referendum to be held on 17 November, citing people's right to peaceful assembly.
 On 17 November, the Auckland referendum was attended by thousands.